Jobless Americans to see extra payments as soon as this week

 It could take several weeks for that money to filter through federal and state bureaucracies into the bank accounts of many of the millions of Americans who have been thrown out of work.

-Still, qualifying New York residents will see the additional benefit payments this week, said Deanna Cohen, a spokeswoman for the state Department of Labor.
+Still, qualifying New York residents will see the additional benefit payments this week, according to the state Department of Labor.
+New Jersey also aims to get the payments out this week, though it may take longer, spokeswoman Angela Delli-Santi said.

-Officials in Maine and California said they have not yet figured out when they will be able to distribute the money.
-Other states did not immediately respond to requests for comment.
+Officials in Maine, Ohio, Minnesota and California said they have not yet figured out when they will be able to distribute the money.
+Other states did not respond or declined immediate comment.

-Experts say some states may need several weeks to get the money out the door as they struggle to process a torrent of new unemployment claims.
+The enhanced jobless aid, totaling $260 billion, aims to ensure that those who are thrown out of work do not see a big drop in income.
+The $600 weekly payment bolsters regular jobless benefits that typically are a fraction of a worker’s previous take-home pay.

-The enhanced jobless aid, which totals $260 billion, aims to ensure that those who are thrown out of work do not see a big drop in income.
-It adds $600 per week to the payments jobless workers typically receive, which are a fraction of their previous pay.
+The money could be a lifeline for laid-off workers struggling to secure benefits from states that have been overwhelmed by applications.

-It also expands benefits to part-time workers and freelancers who previously did not qualify.
+“I’m cautiously optimistic that this will be it and that I won’t have to mess with it anymore until I get back to work,” said Desire Nesmith, 24, who was laid off as a substitute teacher and child-care worker in Fort Worth, Texas.

-Initial weekly jobless claims spiked to more than 6 million last week, nearly 10 times the previous record set in 1982.
-Applicants say they have encountered downed websites and long waits.
+The federal aid also expands benefits to part-time workers and freelancers who previously did not qualify.
+State officials said it could take longer for those people to see benefits.

-More than half still rely on decades-old mainframe systems that run on outdated software.
+Initial weekly jobless claims spiked to more than 6 million last week, a record high.

-In New Jersey, Governor Phil Murphy has asked for volunteers who can work with the COBOL language, first introduced in 1959, to reprogram the state’s computers.
+New Jersey Governor Phil Murphy has asked for volunteers who can work with the COBOL language, first introduced in 1959, to reprogram the state’s computers.

 Other states with newer systems have also been plagued by problems.